 Lotus continued with the 48 into 1968, with a new car with lengthened monocoque for Clark to drive, and with detail improvements to the suspension pickups.
 After Clark crashed fatally while driving this car at Hockenheim in April the team continued, with Oliver driving R1 and Hill driving R2, but no more races were won.

 The prototype Lotus 48 was taken out to Australia for Graham Hill to drive in the Australian Grand Prix at Warwick Farm in February 1967, when he retired.
 It was then the Team Lotus spare car at the start of the F2 season, first racing at the Nürburgring in April.
 Jim Clark then used the car in nine F2 races from May onwards, including his wins at Jarama and Keimola.
 Driven by Alex Solor-Roig at the Spanish GP in November, but his deal to race the car fell through.
 Retained for 1968, when it was Jackie Oliver's regular entry supported by Roger Frogley's Herts & Essex Aero Club and maintained by Derek Wilde.
 It was sold to Gerry Kinnane at the end of the European F2 season, and raced for him by Oliver in the Argentine Temporada in December.
 Then raced by John Watson at the opening F2 race of 1969, at Thruxton, but crashed and badly damaged.
 Repaired in Belfast with a new outer skin created by Fred Smith using the workshop of Belfast Corporation Bus Company on the Falls Road, and raced by John L'Amie for Kinnane later in the year.
 To Alan Fowler for 1970, and driven by Barrie Smith at the Thruxton F2 race in March 1970, but did not start.
 Reportedly sold by Fowler's D&A Shells to a collector in Nuneaton, and retained by him until 1997, when it was sold via John Harper to Bob Tabor (Llanrothal, Herefordshire).
-Restored by Tabor by Simon Hadfield, whose team carefully replaced the single-curvature Belfast-made outer skin with a correct double-curvature skin and fitted a stronger rollhoop structure.
-Raced by Hadfield in the Goodwood Glover Trophy in September 1999.
+The car was restored by Tabor by Simon Hadfield, and the monocoque was rebuilt by Competition Fabrications (Attleborough, Norfolk) who carefully replaced the single-curvature Belfast-made outer skin with a correct double-curvature skin.
+A stronger rollhoop structure was also fitted.
+The rebuilt car was raced by Hadfield in the Goodwood Glover Trophy in September 1999.

 Driven by: Graham Hill, Jim Clark, Alex Soler-Roig, Jackie Oliver, John Watson, John L'Amie and Barrie Smith.
 First race: Warwick Farm (R4), 19 Feb 1967.
 Total of 31 recorded races.